alireza-fa/question-and-answer/README.md

 DEFAULT_FROM_EMAIL=myproject <myemail@example.com>
 ```

 Replace the placeholders with actual values.
 Run `source .env` to load environment variables before running the app.
 Now values can be accessed via `os.environ.get("KEY")`.

+## Docker Compose
+Exposing Database Port Externally
+I have temporarily exposed the database container port externally for testing purposes only,
+to allow managing data directly from inside the container without requiring a local service installation.

+However, this is generally not recommended and in a production environment,
+it is better to have the database inaccessible from outside without external access.
+Security best practices should be
+followed for any applications used in production.